Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

 .. important::

-    If you want to load a distributed checkpoint into a script that doesn't use FSDP (or Fabric at all), then you will have to :ref:`convert it to a single-file checkpoint first <Convert dist-checkpoint>`.
+    If you want to load a distributed checkpoint into a script that doesn't use FSDP (or Trainer at all), then you will have to :ref:`convert it to a single-file checkpoint first <Convert dist-checkpoint>`.

 ----